iinterp/speedrunpack/README.md

 # SpeedrunPack

-Contains all mods that are verifiable on [speedrun.com](https://www.speedrun.com/mc) across most modern Minecraft versions.
+Contains all mods that are verifiable on [speedrun.com](https://www.speedrun.com/mc) for modern versions of Minecraft.

 ### Includes:
 - **SeedQueue** - Generate many worlds at once with a built-in wall screen on one instance